 What Is a Registered Sex Offender?

-Missouri requires sex offenders to be registered on the Missouri Sex Offender Registry, where their names would be visible to the people living in the jurisdiction.
+Missouri requires sex offenders to be registered on the Missouri Sex Offender Registry, where their names would be visible to those in the jurisdiction.
 This limits the opportunities and freedom a person could have, plus you won’t be able to get a job in any reputable firm because your employer can find you in the directory.

-Moreover, the sex offender won’t be allowed to work around or among children or any institution where children learn or play.
+Moreover, registered sex offenders won’t be allowed to work around or among children or any institution where children learn or play.

-Getting your name removed from the registry is difficult and depends on the crime you are being charged with.
-If the offender meets all state court requirements, they can file a petition to remove their name.
+Removing your name from the registry is complex and depends on the crime you are charged with.
+If the offender meets all state court requirements, they can petition to remove their name.

 What Are the Penalties for Sexual Offenders?

 Penalties and charges for sex crimes in Missouri are stiff and harsh.
-From massive fines to several years in prison, the penalties could be as harsh as possible depending on the involved child’s age, frequency of crime, the severity of the situation, and the damage caused to the society.
+From massive fines to several years in prison, the penalties could be as harsh as possible depending on the involved child’s age, frequency of crime, severity, and damage caused to society.

 The penalties for a few sex crimes are as follows.